Skip to contents

 panel

 Whether or not the data is a panel dataset.
 The panel dataset should be provided in long format – that is, where each row corresponds to a unit observed at a particular point in time.
 The default is TRUE.
-When is using a panel dataset, the variable idname must be set.
+When using a panel dataset, the variable idname must be set.
 When panel=FALSE, the data is treated as repeated cross sections.

 allow_unbalanced_panel